 - An HSA is a medical savings account designed to pay for qualified medical expenses and save for future expenses on a tax-free basis. - To be eligible to have an HSA, individuals must meet the following requirements: - 1.
-Be covered by a high-deductible health plan - Not be covered by other insurance - Not be enrolled in Medicare - 4.
-Not be eligible to be claimed as a dependent on another return - A taxpayer has a family plan if their insurance covers themselves and a spouse or claimed dependent.
-A self-only plan covers only the taxpayer. - Contributions to an HSA have an annual limit based on the type of plan. - Self only plans: \$4,150 or \$5,150 for people age 55+ - Family plans: \$8,300 or \$9,300 for people age 55+ - Contributions can be made to an HSA up until the tax filing deadline, April 15, 2025.
+Be covered by a high-deductible health plan - 2.
+Not be covered by other insurance - 3.
+Not be enrolled in Medicare - 4.
+Not be eligible to be claimed as a dependent on another return - Married individuals cannot have a joint HSA, but expenses can be made for either spouse (and dependents) - Contributions to an HSA have an annual limit based on the type of plan. - Self only plans: \$3,850 or \$4,850 for people age 55+ - Family plans: \$7,750 or \$8,750 for people age 55+ - Contributions can be made to an HSA up until the tax filing deadline, April 18, 2024.